Watch and learn more about how the Child Custody and Visitation Mediation Program works.

 Helpful information about the Child Custody and Visitation Mediation Program.

-Participation in the North Carolina Custody Mediation Program involves participation in two mandatory steps:
+Participation in the North Carolina Custody Mediation Program involves two mandatory steps:

 - An orientation class to prepare you for mediation, and